RLX Technology Inc. (RLX) stock is nearly perfect except the valuation - The Dwinnex

 Ratios:

-Our analysis of RLX’s different ratios will help us gain a deeper understanding of the company.
+For a better understanding of RLX, let’s look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 4.90 and its Current Ratio is at 5.00.
 In the meantime, Its Debt-to-Equity ratio is 0.01 whereas as Long-Term Debt/Eq ratio is at 0.00.

 Upgrades & Downgrades